California Lawmakers Asked CHCF How to Improve Access to Care in Medi-Cal. Here’s What We Told Them.

-The growth of Medi-Cal since the Affordable Care Act (ACA) has been widely discussed: The program now covers more than 13 million Californians, primarily low-income children, adults, and seniors as well as people with disabilities.
+The growth of Medi-Cal since the Affordable Care Act (ACA) has been widely discussed: The program now covers more than 13 million Californians, primarily children, adults, and seniors with low incomes as well as people with disabilities.
 Less often discussed, however, is how Medi-Cal’s expansion has affected access to care for those it covers.
 The answer has important ramifications for California’s next steps in expanding coverage to the state’s approximately three million remaining uninsured people.

 On January 17, I had the opportunity to address this question before the Assembly Select Committee on Health Care Delivery Systems and Universal Coverage, which is exploring options for moving California toward universal coverage.
 Below is a summary of the key points from my presentation along with selected slides.
 Because children represent only 3% of California’s remaining uninsured, I focused my presentation on adults.
 (You can download my presentation, and a video of my testimony follows this article.)